hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 sudo a2enmod rewrite
 ```

-Reload Apache, so it gets the changes.
+Reload Apache to get the changes.

 ```shell
 sudo service apache2 reload